DarshanAdiga/bertram-on-magpie/README.md

 # BERTRAM on MAGPIE dataset
-Use BERTRAM to get single-token embeddings for idioms on the MAGPIE dataset.
+Use BERTRAM [2] to get single-token embeddings for idioms on the MAGPIE [3] dataset.
+High level objectives:
+1. Get single-token embeddings for idioms in the MAGPIE dataset using pretrained BERTRAM model
+    - Use sentences from `CC News Corpus` as contexts to obtain the BERTRAM embeddings.
+This data is already prepared [here](https://github.com/DarshanAdiga/idiom-principle-on-magpie-corpus#variations-of-exp3) for a different task(training a BERT model with single-token representations).
+    - Insert the new tokens of the form `<BERTRAM:IDsomeidiomtokenID>` into `bert-base-uncased` model with these embeddings.
+2. Use these embeddings to train a Sequence Classifier task on MAGPIE dataset to clasify idiom/literal meanings.

 ## Dataset used
 Original dataset is available: [MAGPIE_filtered_split_{*}.jsonl](https://github.com/hslh/magpie-corpus).

+## Single Token Representation
+The setup is similar as described [here](https://github.com/DarshanAdiga/idiom-principle-on-magpie-corpus#single-token-representation).
+Both `Option-1` and `Option-2` are to be experimented with in this repository.

 ## Setup
 * The BERTRAM model used directly from the original author's work.
-The submodule [bertram](./bertram) contains the code for the same.
+The submodule `bertram` contains the code for the same.
+* The original BERTRAM model has been trained on `bert-base-uncased` model, hence the same will be used the Sequence Classification task on MAGPIE dataset.

 ## Experiments